redpen-cc/redpen-doc/source/command.rst

 Command
 =========

-RedPen provides a command to check input document named 'docvalid'.
+RedPen provides a command to check input document named 'redpen'.

-Usage: docvalid
+Usage: redpen
 ---------------

-We use docvalid command as follows.
+We use redpen command as follows.

 .. code-block:: bash

-  $docvalid [options] input-files
+  $redpen [options] input-files

-In the above usage, input files is spaces splitted, and docvalid has the following supported options.
+In the above usage, input files is spaces splitted, and redpen has the following supported options.

 Options
 --------

-docvalid has the following options.
+redpen has the following options.

 .. option:: -c <CONFIG_FILE>, --configuration <CONFIG_FILE>